-Over the past few months IBX has been hitting the road to help consumers understand the important changes included in the Affordable Care Act.
-We have been meeting people at health clinics, community fairs, seminars, festivals, YMCAs, and many more places throughout the region.
+IBX is often out in the community meeting people at health clinics, community fairs, seminars, festivals, YMCAs, and many more places throughout the region.

 Preventive care is the care you receive to prevent illnesses or diseases.
 It also includes counseling to prevent health problems.
 Providing these services at no cost is based on the idea that getting preventive care, such as screenings and immunizations, can help you and your family stay healthy.
 Preventive care may also help reduce your health care costs down the road if you catch a problem early, or if an immunization keeps you from getting a serious illness.